 Drop-in indoor pickleball is free and registration is not required.
 Simply show up during any of the drop-in times with your equipment.

 Hanna Park – Pickleball and tennis lines are painted on the Hanna Park courts in Trenton.
-These courts are free for the public to use.
+These courts are available on a first-come, first-served basis and are free for the public to use.

 Etiquette and rules